Can a dentist pull an infected tooth?

 ▲ Section references – Martis

-3) What about cases where an infected tooth with swelling can’t be immediately extracted?
+3) Cases where an infected tooth with swelling can’t be immediately extracted.

-As suggested above, there can be instances where symptoms associated with a tooth’s infection make it impossible or inadvisable to go ahead and extract the tooth.
+As mentioned above, there can be cases where the symptoms associated with a tooth’s infection make it impossible or inadvisable to go ahead and extract it.
 If so, what can be done?

 i) Incision and drainage plus antibiotics.